Introduction To Distributed Computing

 The ability to scale easily isn’t the only advantage of distributed systems.
 Fault tolerance and reduced latency are other essential considerations.

-However, for a dispersed system to work, the program operating on those machines must be particularly developed for running on several devices at the same time while dealing with the issues that entail.
+However, developers must specifically design the program to operate effectively on multiple devices simultaneously and address the associated challenges for a dispersed system to function effectively.
 This proves to be a difficult task.
 Vertical scaling is great while it lasts, and after a certain point, even the best technology will be insufficient to handle sufficient traffic, not to say prohibitive to the host.

 Installing more machines rather than increasing the architecture of a single machine is what horizontal scaling entails.
 Some important points are mentioned underneath: